 - Malicious Misnaming: Annabel calls her brother "Ape Face" to annoy him.
 It turns out that he likes it, and doesn't tell her because then she'd stop calling him it.

-- Must Have Caffeine: Annabel's mother needs her coffee, and gets grouchy when told she can't have it because it will stunt her growth.
+- Must Have Caffeine: Annabel's mother needs her coffee, and gets grouchy when, while in Annabel's body, she's told she can't have it because it will stunt her growth.

 - Skipping School: Annabel's mother plays hooky and spends the day going to the dentist to get Annabel's braces taken off and buying clothes for her daughter.

 - Trash of the Titans: Annabel's room is so messy the cleaning lady refuses to touch it.

 - Also, Politically Incorrect Villain: Said cleaning lady also falsely accuses Annabel of drinking her parents' gin and is openly racist.

 - The Unreveal: Neither the reader nor Annabel ever find out how her mother accomplished the body-swap.

 - You Have to Believe Me!: Annabel starts, well, freaking out for a variety of reasons, one of which being that while she is inhabiting her mother's body, her mother has presumably gone joyriding in hers, and is now nowhere to be found.
 She decides to call the police.
 Instead of saying, "I'm deeply concerned that my daughter has vanished", she decides to blurt out the whole body-swapping story.
 The cops, unsurprisingly, think she's nuts.